 HOST | Order processing and commercial transactions |

-LVS | Warehouse management: control of stocks, goods receipt, goods issue, inventories |
+LVS | Warehouse management: stock control, goods receipt, goods issue, inventories |

 MFS (MFR) | Material flow control (only if conveyor technology is available) |

-Pick by systems | Picking and Multi-Order-Picking |
+Pick by systems | Order picking and Multi-Order-Picking |

-PLC | Control of the conveyor system and machines |
+PLC | Control of conveyor technology and machines |

-What additional functions can a Pick-to-Light system perform?
+What additional functions can a Pick-to-Light perform?

 Recommended additional functions:

-- Control of the part numbers
+- Checking the article numbers

 - Multi-user management in one picking zone

-- Zero passage tests (together with LVS)
+- Zero-crossing tests (together with LVS)

 - Direct weight checks with scales